A Nationwide document management company.

 a.
 No, we do automatically send records to your new doctor.
 A signed release form is needed in order to transfer records to your new doctor.

 b.
-In order to send records to your new doctor please ensure that they can accept them via secure email link or disc.
+In order to send records to your new doctor please ensure that they can accept them via secure email link or USB drive.
 Please get correct email or physical address for us to send the records to.

 c.
 It is highly recommended that you request the records for yourself and that you provide a copy of them to your new provider that way you possess a copy of the records for future reference.